-In-Person students, as well as Live Online students. begin the standard Master of Social Work program in the fall semester.
-Online MSW students begin their program in the fall or spring.
-The standard program may be completed within four semesters (the two-year plan) or six semesters (three-year plan).
-It is a 51 to 60 credit hour program, including coursework and field experience.
-The program is divided into a generalist year (30 credit hours of
+In-Person students, as well as MSW Sync students, begin the standard Master of Social Work program in the Fall semester.
+Advanced Standing students begin in the Summer and complete the equivalent of three semesters of study.
+Online MSW Standard students begin their program in either the Fall or Spring semester.
+The standard program may be completed within four semesters (the two-year plan), or six semesters (three-year plan).
+It is a 51 to 60 credit hour program, including coursework and Practicum experience.
+The Standard program is divided into a generalist year (30 credit hours of core curriculum) and a specialization year (30 credit hours).
+The Advanced Standing program is for those who earned BSWs within the last 6 years and includes an intensive Summer session (12 credits) followed by a specialization year (30 credits).

-Transfer/Preadmission Credits
+Preadmission Credits

 Pre-admission credits are graduate credits completed at ASU, another regionally accredited US institution, or international institution officially recognized by that country, before the semester and year of admission to an ASU graduate degree program.
-With the approval of the MSW Program Coordinator and the Graduate College, students may include a maximum of 30 graduate-level credit hours with grades of "B" or better that were not used towards a previous degree.
+With the approval of the MSW Program Coordinator and the Graduate College, students may include a maximum of 12 graduate-level credit hours with grades of "B" or better that were not used towards a previous degree.
 Preadmission credits must have been taken within three years of admission to the ASU degree program to be accepted.
 Pass/Fail grades are not transferable.
 SWG 510 is a core course requirement for the Standard In-person and Online programs and must be completed at ASU.
 SWG 514 is a core requirement for the Advanced Standing Programs and must be completed at ASU.